niallam22/llm-twin/tasks.md

 AC: The file src/core/db/supabase_client.py exists.

-[x] Task 2.1.2: Implement a function or class within supabase_client.py to manage a connection pool (if using asyncpg or SQLAlchemy) or initialize the client (if using supabase-py), using the SUPABASE_DB_URL from core.config.
+[x] Task 2.1.2: Implement a function or class within supabase_client.py to manage a connection pool (if using asyncpg or SQLAlchemy) or initialize the client (if using supabase-py), using the SUPABASE_DB_URL from src.core.config.
 Include functions to acquire/release connections or sessions.

 AC: The module provides a mechanism to establish and manage connections/sessions to the Supabase Postgres database.